maksimowiczm/zebra-signal/README.md

 - web client peer connection lacks of authentication, it does not perform any handshake.
 In other words, anyone can connect to your peer connection and send messages.

+### Why doesn't it work on my machine?

+WebRTC requires direct connection between peers which is not possible in some network configurations.For example, if you're behind a NAT, you may need to set up a [**TURN**](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) server in ICE servers configuration.

 ### Usage

 ```bash